Short-term Impact on Travel Flows Following the Military Escalation

 The global increase in economy airfare prices of 24% year-on-year already observed since the beginning of the year has gained further momentum due to the sharp rise in oil and jet fuel prices following the outbreak of the war.
 As a result of global spot market prices, ticket prices are increasing worldwide, including in countries not directly affected by the conflict.

 On April 16, 2026, the Director of the International Energy Agency (IEA) stated that Europe may have only about six weeks of aviation fuel remaining.
 Some flights between European cities could be cancelled if the Strait of Hormuz is not reopened soon.
+The EU Commissioner for Sustainable Transport and Tourism, Apostolos Tzitzikostas, stated that despite escalating tensions in the Middle East, the European Union has sufficient aviation fuel reserves for the coming weeks but is preparing precautionary measures should disruptions persist.

-[Updated in the version of May 4, 2026]: OECD Europe ranks first among import regions dependent on the Middle East.
+OECD Europe ranks first among import regions dependent on the Middle East.
 The Middle East has typically supplied up to 375 thousand barrels per day, or 75% of Europe’s net jet fuel imports.
 In April 2026, North America and Africa (Nigeria) are replacing parts of jet fuel imports from the Middle East.

 Although crude oil prices rose by 64% in March 2026 following the closure of the Strait of Hormuz, according to Tourism Economics, analysts expect “only” a 5% to 10% increase in base air fares.

-[Update 8 May 2026]: According to an analysis of data from Amadeus/Forward Keys for the key overseas inbound markets—such as the USA, China and India—there is no evidence of an increase in average base fares (excluding taxes and surcharges) for flights to Germany in April 2026 compared with April of the previous year.
+According to an analysis of data from Amadeus/Forward Keys for the key overseas inbound markets—such as the USA, China and India—there is no evidence of an increase in average base fares (excluding taxes and surcharges) for flights to Germany in April 2026 compared with April of the previous year.
 In April 2026, average base fares excluding taxes and surcharges for flights from the UAE to Germany remain above the previous year’s level.
 For other countries in the region, such as Saudi Arabia, Kuwait, Oman, Bahrain and Israel, prices in April 2026 are lower than in April 2025.

 At the same time, gasoline prices have risen significantly, meaning the industry expects an impact on travel costs for car travel in Europe.
 With a share of 44% in the modal split, the car is the main mode of transport for European travelers to Germany.

-[Updated in the version of May 4, 2026]: Deutsche Bahn has announced price stability for ICE ticket prices for one year.
+Deutsche Bahn has announced price stability for ICE ticket prices for one year.

 The extent to which oil prices will rise and ticket prices will increase depends, among other factors, on how long the military conflict lasts, when the Strait of Hormuz becomes fully navigable again, when the oil and gas infrastructure is restored, and the outcomes of potential peace negotiations.

-[Update 8 May 2026]: Airlines, including Lufthansa, are cutting capacity.
+Airlines, including Lufthansa, are cutting capacity.
 According to The Guardian, around 2 million airline seats have been removed from May flight schedules worldwide.
 This is due to a sharp rise in kerosene prices and increased uncertainty regarding planning.
 According to Cirium data, around 13,000 fewer flights are scheduled to take place in May; although this represents less than 2% of global capacity, it may be significantly noticeable on individual routes and at hubs.

 At present, it is not yet possible to assess how logistics costs in maritime transport—such as for fuel, insurance, and risk optimization of transport routes—will affect trade in goods in the medium to long term.